SgSiegens/TMNF-Docker/README.md

 # TMNF-Docker
 TMNF-Docker is a Linux-based Docker environment for running [TrackMania Nations Forever](https://www.trackmaniaforever.com/) with [TMLoader](https://tomashu.dev/software/tmloader/) using headless GPU rendering.
-The game runs inside the container through Wine with support for both Vulkan (via DXVK) and OpenGL-based rendering.
+The game runs inside the container through Wine with support for both Vulkan (via [DXVK](https://github.com/doitsujin/dxvk)) and OpenGL-based(via [VirtualGL](https://virtualgl.org/)) rendering.
 A VNC server can be enabled to view the graphical output of the container.
 In addition the container includes a default TrackMania profile, allowing the game to be used immediately out of the box without additional configuration.